pereza94/todo-challenge/README.md

 ![Diagram 2](https://raw.githubusercontent.com/pereza94/ImagesForReadmes/draft/Diagrama2.png)

 # How to run this App.
-The first thing you need to do is clone this repo in your local enviromment.
+The first thing you need to do is clone this repo in your machine.
 To do that is just necessary to execute the command `git clone git@github.com:pereza94/todo-challenge.git` inside the folder where you want the Repo to be cloned in your computer.

 Once this is completed, you can take two different ways to run the App: